Positive Train Control

 - March 2016 PTC Update

-Positive Train Control (PTC) is installed on 100 percent of required Union Pacific rail lines and implemented on all passenger train routes.
-Implementation efforts continue to ensure interoperability with other freight and passenger trains operating on our tracks by 2020, as allowed by federal law.
+Positive Train Control (PTC) is installed on 100 percent of required rail lines and implemented on 80 percent of required lines, including all required passenger train routes.

 We continue working with other freight and passenger railroads to safely implement PTC on the remaining 4,000 required route miles.